infurnia/api_integration/README.md

 ### SKU Update
 Use the `update_sku` function in the utils folder to update any SKU's details.
 Only mention the fields supposed to be updated in the body of the API.
 Please stringify the `additional_roperties` field if it exists before calling the API.
+Check the example code [here](src/inventory.js)

 ### Disable rendering for a design branch